-Ad Fraud: What You Need To Know
+Ad Fraud: What Publishers Need To Know

 There’s fraud for everything these days, digital advertisements included.
 Though ad fraud has technically been around since the existence of online advertising, momentum is picking up with the introduction of real-time bidding.